dotnet/sdk/README.md

 ### How To Use

-Dotnet-format is now part of the .NET 6 SDK.
-Invoking the `dotnet format` command will fix whitespace, code style, and analyzer issues by default. `dotnet format` will look in the current directory for a project or solution file and use that as the workspace to format.
+dotnet-format is now part of the .NET 6 SDK.
+Invoking the `dotnet format` command will fix whitespace, code style, and analyzer issues by default. dotnet-format will look in the current directory for a project or solution file and use that as the workspace to format.
 If more than one project or solution file is present in the current directory, you will need to specify the workspace to format.
 You can control how verbose the output will be by using the `--verbosity` option.

 There are also 3 subcommands to target specific scenarios:
 - `dotnet format whitespace`: fixes whitespace